-Papers submitted to Interpretation should meet the requirements detailed in the submission section of Interpretation Instructions to Authors.
+Papers submitted to Geophysics should meet the requirements detailed in the submission section of Geophysics Instructions to Authors.
 If certain requirements are not met, a paper may be prevented from being accepted for review.

-Manuscripts should be submitted online through ScholarOne Manuscripts.
+Manuscripts should be submitted online through ScholarOne's Manuscript Central system.
 This system is used for online submission, peer review, and tracking.
 During the review process, authors use the online system to check paper status, communicate with editors, and submit revisions.

 Instructions to Authors